Which Charlotte grocery stores have hiked prices the most?

 This browser does not support the video element.

-CHARLOTTE — As inflation hits items at the grocery store, some may be choosing to shop at the “cheapest” grocery stores.
+CHARLOTTE — As inflation eases throughout the economy, some may be choosing to shop at the “cheapest” grocery stores.

-But analysts found that’s where the biggest price changes are happening.
-Bank of America analyzed the local grocery market in Charlotte to get a specific measure of inflation in the Queen City.
+They may have the lowest prices overall, but analysts found they also increased their prices the most over the past year in the Charlotte area.
+Bank of America analyzed the local grocery market to get a specific measure of inflation in the Queen City.

-Roberta Keener says she sees inflation wherever she goes -- she’ll buy staple items from a discount store, but then buy her produce and meat from another.
+Roberta Keener said she sees inflation wherever she goes.
+She’ll buy staple items from a discount store, but then buy her produce and meat from another.

 “I know I went to another store to get something, and it was a lot more expensive,” Keener told Channel 9′s Evan Donovan.

-Bank of America found grocery prices on average were up 3% across Charlotte.
-That’s led by a 4% increase in produce and a 7% increase on dairy, especially eggs.
+New data from Bank of America backs her up: it found grocery prices on average were up 3% across Charlotte, led by a 4% increase in produce and a 7% increase on dairy, especially eggs.

 Zach Maddigan said he knows that all too well.